 - Constructive discussion: everyone should be aware that all comments are to be constructive rather than destructive.
-Explain in advance exactly what this means.
-For example, a comment like “We were late completing our task because Jake didn’t supply us in time” casts blame, which is unhelpful.
+Explain in advance precisely what this means.
+For example, a word like “We were late completing our task because Jake didn’t supply us in time” casts blame, which is unhelpful.

-- A far better way of framing this complaint would be “We faced challenges because there were flaws in our supply protocol, so it would be a good idea to revise our inventory management process”.
+- An example of how to frame this complaint would be, “We faced challenges because there were flaws in our supply protocol, so it would be a good idea to revise our inventory management process.”

 - Respect for other points of view: During a post-mortem meeting, everyone’s viewpoint should be respected equally.
 This means that no one individual’s opinion should dominate the discussion.